rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 to any other section.

 Note that these statements do not imply any structural relationship between two sections.
-The above statements only state which of these sections is declared/entered first: A presequent section is declared before a subsequent section.
+The above statements merely state which of these sections is declared/entered first: A presequent section is declared before a subsequent section.